ArtosSystems/docs-legacy/source/index.html.md

 ]
 ```

-### Sample Response
-The following is the expected response for creating an event with the start date of x_2
+> Sample Response: The following is the expected response for the sample event above

 ```
 Insert Example Response here